Andy Murray wins in his return to the Davis Cup - WHIZ News

 Filip Krajinovic had defeated Yuichi Sugita 6-2, 6-4 in the first match.

+The winner of Thursday’s series between Serbia and top-ranked France will guarantee a spot in the quarterfinals.

+“It’s probably one of the biggest challenges that we can have in this competition,” said Djokovic, who hadn’t played in the Davis Cup since 2017.
+“Playing against France, one of the most successful nations in Davis Cup, and definitely one of the strongest teams.”

-Japan, which lost to top-ranked France 2-1 on Tuesday, has no chance of advancing to the knockout stage.
+Japan, which lost to France 2-1 on Tuesday, has no chance of advancing.

-Argentina routed Chile 3-0 on Tuesday but trailed Germany 1-0 on Wednesday after Philipp Kohlschreiber rebounded from a slow start to beat Guido Pella 1-6, 6-3, 6-4.
+Argentina routed Chile 3-0 on Tuesday but lost to Germany 2-0 on Wednesday after Philipp Kohlschreiber beat Guido Pella 1-6, 6-3, 6-4 and Jan-Lennard Struff defeated Diego Schwartzman 6-3, 7-6 (8).

-Diego Schwartzman will try to keep Argentina alive against Jan-Lennard Struff in the second singles match.
+Germany can secure first place in the group if it beats Chile on Thursday.
+Argentina can still advance as a second-place finisher.

+The new Davis Cup Finals is being played in World Cup-style with all 18 teams playing in a single venue in the same week.
+The tournament overhaul is the result of a 25-year partnership between the International Tennis Federation and Kosmos, a group co-founded by Barcelona soccer player Gerard Piqué.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports